 You may choose to file your federal tax return and your W-7 ITIN application simultaneously.
 While this seems like a convenient option, we do caution against it.
 In this option, you must also submit your original passport or a copy of your passport certified by your home country’s consulate which can be difficult to obtain.
 Please do not send the IRS your original passport.
 Instructions for filing in this manner can be found through Sprintax Tax Prep.
 You may need to complete a Letter of No Employment request available from 'My Student Home' in Bechtel Connect.

 You may obtain an ITIN from abroad and you can obtain specific information of this process through the IRS ITIN Abroad.
 We cannot issue letters of no employment for J1 scholars or their dependents.

-The local Social Security Administration Office will consider your request for an SSN if you provide evidence of eligibility.
-The local SSA Office will process the SSN application even though your ITIN has not yet been rescinded, but according to IRS regulations an individual should not possess both an ITIN and an SSN.
+IRS regulations do not allow an individual to have both an ITIN and an SSN.
+Once you receive your SSN, you have to request that your ITIN be rescinded.
 To request that your ITIN be rescinded, contact the IRS (ITIN unit) after you have received the SSN and inform them of your new SSN.